Translated using DeepL

 Gender Sensitive Communication Workshop

-On 10 April 2024, the staff of the Human Resources Department, the Study Department, the Department of Doctoral and International Studies and the Department of External Relations and Cooperation with Partners participated in the online workshop "Gender Sensitive Communication".
-The workshop was led by NKC gender and science lecturers.
+On April 10, 2024, staff from the Human Resources Department, the Office of Studies, the Office of Doctoral and International Studies, and the Office of External Relations and Partnerships participated in an online workshop on "Gender Sensitive Communication".
+The workshop was conducted by the lecturers of NKC Gender and Science.

 The workshop was primarily aimed at imparting tips on how to incorporate gender-sensitive communication into regular internal communication, faculty regulations and documents, communication towards students and on social media.